berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

 "x" is now a variable that stores a list of three numbers.
-As you can guess, the Racket analog is "(list 1 2 3)".
+As you can guess, the Scheme analog is "(list 1 2 3)".
 Python lists can also be deep:

          >>> x = [[1, 2, 3], 2, 3]